jesseeproductions/coupon-creator/readme.txt

 * Override “Print the Coupon” text and link per coupon
 * Disable the Print View per coupon
 * Add your Google Analytics Code to the Print Template from the Coupon Options
+* Print Only Text and Images, they show only once a single coupon is printed.

 <h4>How to Create a Coupon</h4>
 Create a coupon by going to the coupon custom post type and filling in all the settings in the custom meta box.